AtharvSabde/Indecimal_assignment/README.md

 - **Strong instruction adherence**: Excellent at following system prompts for grounded generation
 - **Zero hallucinations**: Temperature set to 0.15 minimizes creative generation while maintaining coherence
 - **Proof of efficiency**: Achieved 100% grounding accuracy and 80% complete answer rate (see test results)
+- **Selected for comparative study**: Initially chosen for planned comparison with OpenRouter models (optional task)

-**Key Achievement**: This demonstrates that with proper RAG architecture, embedding strategy, and prompt design, a compact 1B parameter model can deliver production-quality results—achieving 100% grounding accuracy and 80% complete answer rate—challenging the assumption that larger models are always necessary for complex reasoning tasks.
+**Key Achievement**: This demonstrates that with proper RAG architecture, embedding strategy, and prompt design, a compact 1B parameter model can deliver production-quality results—achieving 100% grounding accuracy and 90% complete answer

 ## Overview